itemisCREATE/solidity-ide/README.md

 The free to use, open source YAKINDU Solidity IDE provides an integrated development environment for ethereum / solidity based smart contracts.

-It features all the goodies you can expect from a professional IDE including code completion, quick fixes, outline, navigation, semantic highlighting, compiler integration, and more.
+It features all the goodies you can expect from a professional IDE including.
+ * code completion
+ * quick fixes
+ * templates
+ * live validation
+ * outline
+ * code navigation
+ * semantic highlighting
+ * solidity compiler integration
+ * and much more!

-Being Eclipse based YAKINDU Solidity IDE can easily integrate into you existing toolchain.
+As an Eclipse based IDE, YAKINDU Solidity can easily be integrated into you existing toolchain.

-## Professional Support
-Need professional support for YAKINDU Solidity IDE?
-Contact us: yakindu@itemis.com

 ## License
 The source code of YAKINDU Solidity IDE is provided under the Eclipse Public License.